bartkamphorst/rubycron/README.md

 ### I now get all these reports, but I really only care if the job fails!

 Sorting through hundreds of cron mails per day that report successful runs may be gratifying at times, but most sane people only care to be notified when their cronjobs fail.
-Not to worry, just add to following line to the RubyCronJob's initialization.
+Not to worry, just add the following line to the RubyCronJob's initialization hash.

-	script.mailon	= :error
+	:mailon	=> :error

 RubyCron will now only report when errors occurred during the run.
 Other options are :none, :warning and :all (default).